Refcode introduces refugees and immigrants to the world of coding and helps them discern whether it is a career they want to pursue.

 We need people who care about refugees and immigrants to join the community to help make it a success.
 Most classes have more than two volunteers for every student!
 That's because our students need a lot of support.
 You don't need to be a professional software engineer to help, there lots of ways to give your time and be a part of this amazing group of people.

-If you are interested in learning to code and think you might want to work towards a job in software, programming, or IT, we encourage you to apply!
+If you are interested in learning to code and think you might want to work towards a job in software, programming, or IT, come visit us on Wednesday nights!
 It's free, and you get to join the Refcode community where you can talk to people who are working towards the same goals as you.

 We are seeking businesses able to take on a small cohort of our graduates as software engineering apprentices.
 Our graduates are motivated, smart, and eager to put everything they have learned into practice.
 Refcode will provide a plan to ensure the apprentices have the best chance at success during their apprenticeship, as well as support and guidance for both apprentices and the people at your company they are working with.